CD3/run-if/README.md

 ### Rules for determining if a command will be run

-`run-if` does not use modification times to determine if a command should be run.
+`run-if` does not compare the modification times of dependencies and targets to determine if a command should be run.
 Instead, it writes a small JSON file in the current working directory to cache information between runs that is used to determine if a command should run (it does use modification times as an optimization to determine if the file contents need to be checked).

 The first time `run-if` is called, it computes a hash of all dependencies and caches these in the JSON file.
 The next time it runs, it computes the hash of all dependencies that have been "modifed" (updated mtime) and compares them to the cached hashes to decide if the command should be executed.
 Dependency hashes for different commands are stored separately.
 If `run-if` is called with the same dependency but different commands, both commands may run.